onekilo79/protractor-astrolabe-example/README.md

 ###Install all the project dependencies then run the project.

-1. npm install
+	npm install;
-1. bower install
+	bower install

 ##Start the project

 	grunt serve

-This will now open a browser window showing you a single input box running on the yeoman default port http:localhost:9000/#/
+This will now open a browser window showing you a single input box running on the port and location defined in the grunt script.
+For this example it will be.

+	http:localhost:9000/#/

 ##3.
 Run the protractor tests
 Create the third terminal window and run the following.

 	grunt protractor:e2e

 You will see it pop up a selenium firefox browser and run the test.
 After the test is finished it will close the browser window.